Raphael-Boichot/Pico-slide-show/README.md

     **#include <Pico_slide_show_TFT_eSPI_setup.h> // Default setup is root library folder**
 - Install [GNU Octave](https://www.octave.org/).
 It is a multi-OS computing langage requiring no dependancies used to convert save files.

+## Dev note

+The Arduino IDE does not allow directly scripting the two tasks (image converter and compiler) easily like other dev platforms.
+It's possible but more complicated than just running separately GNU Octave and Arduino IDE.
+If this is a problem for your, please read the **Kind Warnings** section.

 ## Image conversion and compiling

 - Drop Game Boy Camera saves into the **/saves** folder or Game Boy Camera images in the **/Images** folder.
 You can drop and show as much as 540 images in a build (up to 540 images they will be discarded automatically);